pytest-dev/pytest/doc/en/example/markers.rst

     @pytest.mark.skip(reason=None): skip the given test function with an optional reason.
 Example: skip(reason="no way of currently testing this") skips the test.

-    @pytest.mark.skipif(condition): skip the given test function if eval(condition) results in a True value.
-Evaluation happens within the module global context.
-Example: skipif('sys.platform == "win32"') skips the test if we are on the win32 platform. see https://docs.pytest.org/en/stable/skipping.html
+    @pytest.mark.skipif(condition, ..., *, reason=...): skip the given test function if any of the conditions evaluate to True.
+Example: skipif(sys.platform == 'win32') skips the test if we are on the win32 platform.
+See https://docs.pytest.org/en/stable/reference.html#pytest-mark-skipif

-    @pytest.mark.xfail(condition, reason=None, run=True, raises=None, strict=False): mark the test function as an expected failure if eval(condition) has a True value.
+    @pytest.mark.xfail(condition, ..., *, reason=..., run=True, raises=None, strict=xfail_strict): mark the test function as an expected failure if any of the conditions evaluate to True.
 Optionally specify a reason for better reporting and run=False if you don't even want to execute the test function.
 If only specific exception(s) are expected, you can list them in raises, and if the test fails in other ways, it will be reported as a true failure.
-See https://docs.pytest.org/en/stable/skipping.html
+See https://docs.pytest.org/en/stable/reference.html#pytest-mark-xfail

     @pytest.mark.parametrize(argnames, argvalues): call a test function multiple times passing in different arguments in turn. argvalues generally needs to be a list of values if argnames specifies only one name or a list of tuples of values if argnames specifies multiple names.
 Example: @parametrize('arg1', [1,2]) would lead to two calls of the decorated test function, one with arg1=1 and another with arg1=2.see https://docs.pytest.org/en/stable/parametrize.html for more info and examples.